PAVE Standards & Policies

 (Back to top)

-Qualifying Examination results are emailed and mailed approximately four to six weeks from the examination date.
+Qualifying Science Examination results are emailed approximately four to six weeks from the examination date.
 Results will not be released by telephone.

-PAVE candidates must pass the Qualifying Examination in order to be eligible to take the NAVLE.
+PAVE candidates must pass the Qualifying Science Examination in order to be eligible to take the NAVLE.

-Candidates may request a deferment of their scheduled QE appointment if:
+Candidates may request a deferment of their scheduled QSE appointment if:

 a medical issue makes them physically unable to appear as scheduled

-an academic issue makes them ineligible to sit for the QE
+an academic issue makes them ineligible to sit for the QSE

 extenuating circumstances render the candidate unable to test as scheduled

 Documentation will be required to substantiate a candidate’s request for deferment.
-Requests will be reviewed by the AAVSB and NBVME.
+Requests will be reviewed by the AAVSB.
 Deferments are for the next posted examination date.

 Candidates are allowed one deferment only.
 If the candidate is not able to test as rescheduled, they will forfeit their examination fee.

-Candidates will be deferred automatically if they do not meet the eligibility requirements for the QE, i.e. English Proficiency.
-A new application fee will be required if more than one year has lapsed since the original application.
+Candidates will be deferred automatically if they do not meet the eligibility requirements for the QSE, i.e. English Proficiency.

 (Back to top)

-Based upon advice regarding legal issues and statistical analysis, AAVSB hereby adopts the following policy regarding multiple administrations of the PAVE Program’s Qualifying Examination (QE).
+Based upon advice regarding legal issues and statistical analysis, AAVSB hereby adopts the following policy regarding multiple administrations of the PAVE Program’s Qualifying Science Examination (QSE).

-The AAVSB Board of Directors reserves the right to determine how often the QE will be administered taking into consideration its use, input from the exam owner regarding statistics, security, and other relevant data, and the impact of applicable laws.
+The AAVSB Board of Directors reserves the right to determine how often the QSE will be administered taking into consideration its use, exam statistics, security, and other relevant data, and the impact of applicable laws.

-No examinees shall be allowed to sit for the QE more than three times during any one calendar year.
+No examinees shall be allowed to sit for the QSE more than three times during any one calendar year.

-Examinees who have failed the QE five times must seek and be granted approval of the AAVSB each time they wish to take the QE after their fifth failed attempt.
+Examinees who have failed the basic science examination three times must seek and be granted approval of the AAVSB each time they wish to take the basic science examination after their third failed attempt and each subsequent attempt.
 All requests will be reviewed by the PAVE Committee with a recommendation sent to the AAVSB Board of Directors.
 The AAVSB Board of Directors will vote on all recommendations from the PAVE Committee.

-The AAVSB shall adopt guidelines to be used in making a determination under section three above which shall include, at a minimum, a review of the candidate’s scores for each of their five failed exam attempts.
+The AAVSB shall adopt guidelines to be used in making a determination under section three above which shall include, at a minimum, a review of the candidate's scores for each of their third failed exam attempt and each subsequent attempt.

 The candidate shall have the burden of substantiating compliance with AAVSB policies adopted under section four above.